charmed-kubernetes/actions-operator/README.md

   * Juju installed
   * A LXD (default) controller bootstrapped

-You can instead get a Microk8s controller, or even a custom cloud:
+In addition to LXD, the action also supports Microk8s out-of-the-box.
+You can also use any other provider by passing in a `credentials.yaml` file (for public clouds) or both `credentials.yaml` and `clouds.yaml` files (for custom clouds), using GitHub Secrets.
+For example:

 ```yaml
 jobs: